-Should a student be awarded a private scholarship, he/she is responsible for informing the Financial Aid Office immediately, with the name and address of the awarding entity.
-For complete information, go to the David Geffen School of Medicine Student and Resident

-Financial Aid and Scholarships website at http://medschool.ucla.edu/current-financial-aid-scholarships.
+Should a student be awarded a private scholarship, they are responsible for informing the Financial Aid Office immediately, with the name and address of the awarding entity.
+For complete information, go to the David Geffen School of Medicine Student and Resident Financial Aid and Scholarships website at http://medschool.ucla.edu/current-financial-aid-scholarships.